Ian van Coller

 Naturalists of the Long Now

 Images below are from a new and ongoing series, Naturalists of the Long Now, where the artist collaborates with scientists: they annotate van Coller's images of their subject-sites.
 The project merges art and science, and is a nod to the victorian era where science and art were more closely allied.
 Though factual and descriptive, the scientists' scripts become decorative and integral components to the work.
 Together scientist and artist employ visual and written language to create unique prints that encourage reflection on the way humans are impacting global normalcy and causing climate change.
 The title, Naturalists of the Long Now references the idea of deep time, encourages us to think bigger than human lifetimes or even centuries, but rather as something more infinite.
-The Long Now is a project to build a 10,000 year clock in the mountains of Nevada.
+The Long Now is a project to build a 10,000 year clock in western Texas.

 Van Coller teaches at Montana State University.
 His work is in such notable public collections as the Birmingham Museum of Art; Durban Art Gallery, South Africa; Getty, Los Angeles; Johannesburg Art Gallery; Nelson-Atkins Museum of Art, Kansas City; New York Public Library; Philadelphia Museum of Art; Scottsdale Museum of Contemporary Art; South African National Gallery, Cape Town; Tokyo Metropolitan Museum of Photography Library, Tokyo; among others.